elsoul/skeet-doc/articles/doc/en/backend/skeet-firestore.md

 ## Skeet Firestore - Skeet Framework Plugin

 Skeet Framework provides a plugin for using Firestore.
-By using this plugin, you can easily add/get/update/query/delete Firestore data.
+This plugin allows you to easily add/get/update/query/delete Firestore data.

 | Method Name          | Description                          |
 | -------------------- | ------------------------------------ |